Discordmodsbers/inferno/README.md

 # Python Version.

-Please note that the python version is only free and does basically the same but slower and less secure.
+Please note that the C++ version is only free and does basically the same but slower and less secure.
 So please use at your own risk.
 Needed to install/compile
 ```